ZivFisher/TriviaGame/README.md

 # Quiz Game

-This project was made as a practice project.
-It allows the user to create quizes.
+This project was made as an exercise in order to prepare the contributors for the use of agile methodologies in the organization.
+The application allows the user to create quizes.
 Play other user's quizes and have lots of fun together.